KitBaroness/fake-id-solana-program/cli/Readme.md

 	ts-node src/index.ts get_pool -p <Pool address>
 ```

-4. Set simple-ui

-You should update these values : programId, conn, pool address, symbol

 ## ALGORITHM

 Constructing config account is similar to candy machine.
 We should store all metadata json url on config account.

-In pool account, we store some properties such as :
+In pool account, we store some properties such as:

 ```
-owner : pool owner
+owner: pool owner

-config : config account address
+config: config account address

-count_minting : nft number we minted.
-If no nft minted, this value is 0(with this value, we recognize mint_root and mint)
+count_minting: Nft number we minted.
+If no nft minted, this value is 0 (with this value, we know which of the functions to call: mint_root or mint)

-minting_price : in our case 0.6sol
+minting_price: The price that the NFT will have

-updateAuthority : metadata updateAuthority
+updateAuthority: metadata updateAuthority

 royalty_for_minting, royalty_for_trading

-pool_wallet : wallet address getting fees
+pool_wallet: wallet address getting fees
 ```

-If count_minting==0, will call mint_root, else call mint endpoint